-Social media managers are often wary of touching SEO.
+Social media professionals are often wary of touching SEO.
 Why?
-It’s because SEO has a reputation for being a highly technical dark art reserved for specialists.
+Because SEO has a reputation for being a highly technical dark art reserved for specialists.
 And for good reason.
-Search engine algorithms are a black box that no one (not even Google) understands, the best minds in search regularly give out contradicting advice, and the results less straightforward than paid channels.
+Search engine algorithms are a constantly chaning black box that no one understands, the best minds in search regularly give out contradicting advice, and the results are less straightforward than paid channels.

 The bottom line: If you’re a social media manager, learning some basic SEO will make your work more impactful.

 * For the purposes of this guide I will be using “search engine” and “Google” interchangeably with the understanding that there are many search engines in the world

 First, let’s get a high-level understanding of how SEO works.
 Put yourself in a search engine’s shoes.
 As a search engine like Google, your goal is to deliver the information the searcher is looking for.
 The searcher’s goal is called “search intent” in SEO parlance.